 First, the skin is cleansed and prepped with a topical anesthetic.
 The numbing cream remains on the face and any other treatment sites on the neck and body for about 30 minutes to ensure a comfortable RF Microneedling treatment.
 The handheld device is passed across the treatment sites.
 This allows the microneedles that are affixed to a small wheel to prick the skin while radiofrequency energy is delivered to the tissues simultaneously.
 Each pass is completed one time in each area.
 Cool air can be blown over the skin during RF microneedling for an improved experience.

-In some cases, the RF microneedling procedure will be combined with a PRP treatment, which involves platelet-rich plasma being spread across the skin prior to the treatment.
-PRP is derived from the patient’s blood.
+In some cases, the RF microneedling procedure will be combined with a Growth Factor treatment, which involves growth factors being spread across the skin prior to the treatment.
+Growth Factor is derived from the patient’s blood.
 Prior to the session, blood will be drawn and run through a centrifuge to extract the potent plasma.
 Called “liquid gold,” the serum contains powerful healing components that can amplify a patient’s skin rejuvenation results.

 The entire appointment can last from 45-90 minutes, and patients are free to return to their normal schedules following the appointment.

 Fractionated microneedle radiofrequency is a minimally-invasive skin therapy that is performed in a convenient office setting at Buckingham Center for Facial Plastic Surgery and requires minimal downtime.
 While patients may be encouraged to stay out of the sun and to keep their skin clean and hydrated, there are few other restrictions once they are discharged.
 Makeup can be worn the next day.
 Dr. Buckingham and his staff will provide any specific instructions for the best results.